-Take, for example, the work "Homes for America" by Dan Graham (see Figure 3), which is held up as one of the seminal pieces of text-based Conceptual Art: The usual account of this work is that it began as a proposal for an illustrated magazine article, with the content and arrangement of the text and images referring back to the serial logic of Minimalist Art via a descriptive, reportage-style account of suburban tract housing in a New Jersey suburb (see Figure 4).
+7 Dan Graham, "Homes for America," revised version of article layout as reproduced in For Publication, Otis Art Institute of Los Angeles County (1975).
+Reprinted in 1991, by Marian Goodman Gallery: New York usual account of this work is that it began as a proposal for an illustrated magazine article, with the content and arrangement of the text and images referring back to the serial logic of Minimalist Art via a descriptive, reportage-style account of suburban tract housing in a New Jersey suburb (Fig. 4).
 In fact, from its outset, Graham had in mind an intention to place this work within a mainstream published context through his production of a pasted-up page layout intended for submission to a magazine editor.

-As the story goes, Graham was initially thinking of a mass-circulation magazine like Esquire but, possibly because his friend Robert Smithson was a contributing editor at Arts Magazine, he prepared and presented it instead to that publication.
-And it was at this point-the point at which it was accepted by Arts Magazine-that the work made its shift from a static (conventionally object-like) paste-up (see Figure 3) into the active context of publishing, whereby the editors changed the layout to follow the magazine's house style and replaced some of Graham's photographs with alternative imagery (see Figure 5).
+As the story goes, Graham was initially thinking of a mass-circulation magazine like "Esquire" but, possibly because his friend Robert Smithson was a contributing editor at "Arts Magazine", he prepared and presented it instead to that publication.7 And it was at this point - the point at which it was accepted by "Arts Magazine" - that the work made its shift from a static (conventionally object-like) paste-up (Fig. 3) into the active context of publishing, whereby the editors changed the layout to follow the magazine's house style and replaced some of Graham's photographs with alternative imagery (Fig. 5).

-So the operation of this work as a piece of Conceptual Art lies in this shift away from the autonomous art object; away from the hand of the author; away from the Institution; and into the work existing within the activity of mainstream publishing via its
+So the operation of this work as a piece of Conceptual Art lies in this shift away from the autonomous art object; away from the hand of the author; away from the Institution; and into the work existing within the activity of mainstream publishing via its editorial alteration and reproduction - and, importantly, through its subsequent re-formulation in later published versions (Fig. 6, 7).